ices-eg/WK_RDBES/WKRDB-EST2/README.md

 fill input / output

 ## Functions added to 'funs' in subgroup folders
-1. Include an example on how to use the function to mainScript.R on WK_RDBES/WKRDB-EST2/subGroup6/icesRDBES/R/
+1. Include an example on how to use the function in mainScript.R at WK_RDBES/WKRDB-EST2/subGroup6/icesRDBES/R/
 2. Add test data to WK_RDBES/WKRDB-EST2/subGroup6/icesRDBES/data-raw/
-3. Include import of test data to the mainScript.R per function
+3. Include import of test data to the mainScript.R

 # Moving to icesRDBES
-All functions in the funs will be move to sandbox folder at icesRDBES
+All things in WK_RDBES/WKRDB-EST2/subGroup6/icesRDBES will be move directly to icesRDBES, the rest will go into icesRDBES/sandbox

-All functions in personal folders will be ignored